Oil fell due to weak growth in China and fears of raising US interest rates

 2023-08-17 01:04:51

-The dollar pushed the yen further lower, Thursday, after the strength of the US economy highlighted the need for interest rates to remain high for a longer period, while the Bank of Japan (the central bank) had difficulty defending its ultra-loose stance on monetary policy.
+The dollar pushed the yen further lower, Thursday, following the strength of the US economy highlighted the need for interest rates to remain high for a longer period, while the Bank of Japan (the central bank) had difficulty defending its ultra-loose stance on monetary policy.

 And although most money markets expect the Federal Reserve (the US central bank) to keep interest rates unchanged in September, with some betting that the bank has already completed the monetary tightening cycle, a group of strong economic data recently reinforced The view that interest rates will remain at restrictive levels for a while.